ibm-cloud-docs/speech-to-text/language-resource.md

 To validate and, if necessary, correct a word for a custom model, regardless of how it was added to the words resource, use the following methods:

 -   List all of the words from a custom model by using the `GET /v1/customizations/{customization_id}/words` method or query an individual word with the `GET /v1/customizations/{customization_id}/words/{word_name}` method.
 For more information, see [Listing custom words from a custom language model](/docs/speech-to-text?topic=speech-to-text-manageWords#listWords).
 -   Modify words in a custom model to correct errors or to add sounds-like or display-as values by using the `POST /v1/customizations/{customization_id}/words` or `PUT /v1/customizations/{customization_id}/words/{word_name}` method.
-For more information, see [Working with custom words](#workingWords).
+For more information, see [Working with custom words for previous-generation models](#workingWords).
 -   Delete extraneous words that are introduced in error (for example, by typographical or other mistakes in a corpus) by using the `DELETE /v1/customizations/{customization_id}/words/{word_name}` method.
 For more information, see [Deleting a word from a custom language model](/docs/speech-to-text?topic=speech-to-text-manageWords#deleteWord).
     -   If the word was extracted from a corpus, you can instead update the corpus text file to correct the error and then reload the file by using the `allow_overwrite` parameter of the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method.
 For more information, see [Add a corpus to the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#addCorpus).
     -   If the word was extracted from a grammar, you can update the grammar file to correct the error and then reload the file by using the `allow_overwrite` parameter of the `POST /v1/customizations/{customization_id}/grammars/{grammar_name}` method.
 For more information, see [Add a grammar to the custom language model](/docs/speech-to-text?topic=speech-to-text-grammarAdd#addGrammar).